browserengineering/book/src/lab11-tests.md

 Now for blending.
-Let's start by testing the `apply_blend` function, which takes as input a source and backdrop color channel, and a blend mode, It applies the blend ot the colors.
+Let's start by testing the `apply_blend` function, which takes as input a source and backdrop color channel, and a blend mode, It applies the blend to the color.

     >>> examples11.apply_blend(0.6, 0.0, "normal")
     0.6